Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Initial impressions

-The Silvia was really well boxed, I understand this doesn’t impact on the machine itself, however it assists in terms of not getting a machine which has suffered damage due to poor internal packaging during transit.
+The Silvia was really well boxed, I understand this doesn’t impact on the machine itself, but it helps in terms of not getting a machine which has suffered damage due to poor internal packaging during transit.

-I was extremely impressed when I picked up the portafilter, to feel the weight of it.
-These are the same portafilters that Rancilio utilize in their commercial espresso coffee machines, so they’re “proper” heavyweight commercial portafilters.
+I was very impressed when I picked up the portafilter, to feel the weight of it.
+These are the same portafilters that Rancilio utilize in their commercial espresso machines, so they’re “proper” heavyweight commercial portafilters.

 I was impressed with the size and maneuverability of the steam wand, and of the look of the low-profile drip tray.

-I didn’t RTCM to begin with (Read The Chuffing Manual) so I was trying to do the standard 18g of ground coffee to 36 of espresso coffee, while I should have been utilizing 14-16 grams with that basket.
+I didn’t RTCM to begin with (Read The Chuffing Manual) so I was trying to do the standard 18g of ground coffee to 36 of espresso, while I ought to have been using 14-16 grams with that basket.
 There was a huge hole in the top of the puck that I’d usually associate with over dosing the basket.

 I then RTCM and discovered that the basket which comes with the Rancilio Silvia is a 14/16 basket, to which I replied (internally) “why??” – and then jumped on ‘tinternet and bought an 18 gram IMS basket from Shades of Coffee.

-Initially, I was confused as I was still getting that chonking ideal hole in the top of the puck even when underdosing the puck, leading to an exceptionally sloppy puck with a big hole in it, so apparently under dosing and over dosing at the same time, how odd.
+Initially, I was confused as I was still getting that chonking fantastic hole in the top of the puck even when underdosing the puck, leading to an incredibly sloppy puck with a big hole in it, so apparently under dosing and over dosing at the same time, how odd.

 I then discovered that the hex bolt that holds the shower screen in place is roughly the size of a small dog.
 Once I understood that this hole in the puck was there to stay, I stopped worrying about it, and at this point I got on better with the 18g basket.